DIC: A Five-Minute Introduction

 Initially established as a printing inks manufacturer, DIC expanded into organic pigments and synthetic resins, while cultivating related world-class core technologies.
 Leveraging these technologies into a diverse portfolio of materials and finished products, DIC expanded into packaging adhesives, multilayer films, display pigments, cosmetic pigments, high-performance resins for semiconductors and mobility, industrial tapes, hollow fiber membrane modules, healthcare, and food.

-Having established global market positions in these products and technologies, and global leadership in printing inks, organic pigments, and PPS compounds, DIC is pioneering environment-friendly products that protect the global environment and promote sustainable prosperity, including food package printing inks, food-safe, resource-saving packaging adhesives, power-saving color filter pigments for LCDs and smartphones, and super engineering plastics and high-performance PPS compounds essential for reducing automobile weight.
+Having secured the top share of the global market for printing inks, as well as developed products and technologies that have made it as a prominent name in such areas as organic pigments and functional resins, DIC is pioneering a wide range of environment-friendly products that protect the global environment and promote sustainable prosperity, including packaging inks and adhesives that are food-safe and help conserve resources, power-saving color filter pigments for LCDs and smartphones, and super engineering plastics and high-performance PPS compounds, which are essential to reducing vehicle weight.

 Consolidated net sales